 May Aid in Digestion

 The antibacterial powers of honey and lemon can both combine in this mixture, possibly making it an excellent tonic for your stomach.
 It is only thought to eliminate dangerous bacteria from the stomach and digestive tracts but also speeds the digestive process, due to the acidity of lemon.
 Drinking honey lemon water also stimulates the production of bile, which further aids the digestive process.

 Both honey and lemon have the ability to speed up the metabolic process and provide a burst of energy.
 This is particularly important if you are recovering from an illness or injury, which may be why so many people choose a cup of hot tea with honey when they want to push through the tail end of a cold.

-The immune system of the body gets a major boost when you combine lemon and honey.
+The body’s immune system gets a major boost when you combine lemon and honey.
 Lemons have high vitamin C content, as well as other volatile components and antioxidants, as well as antibacterial and antiseptic properties.
 Honey, on the other hand, is one of the most powerful antibacterial substances that we know of!
-Putting the two together, whether for consumption or a topically application, means that your immune system is getting a major boost!
+Putting the two together, whether for consumption or a topical application, means that your immune system is getting a major boost!

 Side Effects of Taking Honey and Lemon

 Some people are allergic to honey, so applying it to the face or to wounds to speed healing could have some unpleasant side effects.
-Also, do not leave honey on the skin overnight, as it can cause irritation when it remains on the skin for long periods.
+Also, when applied topically and left on for a long time, honey may cause irritation to the skin.
 Speak to a dermatologist or an allergist before using this home remedy.
-While most people are completely free from any negative effects of this tonic, it is always important to pay attention to your body’s response when trying out a new health strategy!
+While most people are free from any negative effects of this tonic, it is always important to pay attention to your body’s response when trying out a new health strategy!